Searching for help with drug and/or alcohol addiction? Call us now at (800) 643-2108.

-- Having had a spiritual awakening as a result of these steps, we tried this message to alcoholics or addicts and to practice these principles in all our affairs.
+- Having had a spiritual awakening due to these steps, we tried this message to alcoholics or addicts to practice these principles in all our affairs.

-A new study published by the medical journal Cochrane found that peer-led 12-step programs not only help people get sober, but also have higher rates of continuous sobriety compared with professional mental health therapy, such as cognitive behavioral therapy.
+A new study published by the medical journal Cochrane found that peer-led 12-step programs help people get sober and have higher rates of continuous sobriety than professional mental health therapy, such as cognitive behavioral therapy.

-The study is significant because it dispels misinformation about the 12-step programs efficacy, said lead author Dr. John Kelly, a professor of psychiatry and addiction medicine at Harvard Medical School.
+The study is significant because it dispels misinformation about the efficacy of the 12-step program, said lead author Dr. John Kelly, a professor of psychiatry and addiction medicine at Harvard Medical School.

-“In the popular press, there’s been reports of AA not working or being even harmful for people,” he said.
+“In the popular press, there have been reports of AA not working or even harmful for people,” he said.
 “So, we wanted to clarify the scientific picture to the highest scientific standard.”

-The prominence of these programs and success stories from recovering substance users indicate that the 12-Steps are extremely effective in treating addiction as the 12-Step model provides support, encouragement, and accountability for people who genuinely want to overcome their addiction.
+The prominence of these programs and success stories from recovering substance users indicate that the 12-Steps are extremely effective in treating addiction.
+The 12-Step model provides support, encouragement, and accountability for people who want to overcome addiction.